Clifford Neural Layers for PDE Modeling: Experiments

 The shallow water equations~\citep{vreugdenhil1994numerical} describe a thin layer of fluid of constant density in hydrostatic balance, bounded from below by the bottom topography and from above by a free surface.
 For example, the deep water propagation of a tsunami can be described by the shallow water equations, and so can a simple weather model.
 The shallow water equations read:

-where $v_x$ is the velocity in the $x$-direction, or zonal velocity, $v_y$ is the velocity in the $y$-direction, or meridional velocity, $g$ is the acceleration due to gravity, $\eta(x,y)$ is the vertical displacement of free surface, and $h(x,y)$ is the topography of the earth's surface.
+where $v_x$ is the velocity in the $x$-direction, or zonal velocity, $v_y$ is the velocity in the $y$-direction, or meridional velocity, $g$ is the acceleration due to gravity, $\eta(x,y)$ is the vertical displacement of free surface, which subsequently is used to derive pressure fields; $h(x,y)$ is the topography of the earth's surface.
 We modify the implementation in \texttt{SpeedyWeather.jl}\footnote{\url{https://github.com/milankl/SpeedyWeather.jl}}\citep{milan_klower_2022_6788067} to further randomize initial conditions to generate our dataset. \texttt{SpeedyWeather.jl} combines the shallow water equations with spherical harmonics for the linear terms and Gaussian grid for the non-linear terms with the appropriate spectral transforms.
 It internally uses a leapfrog time scheme with a Robert and William's filter to dampen the computational modes and achieve 3rd oder accuracy. \texttt{SpeedyWeather.jl} is based on the atmospheric general circulation model \texttt{SPEEDY} in Fortran~\citep{molteni2003atmospheric,Kucharski2013}.

 \paragraph{Equation details.} We obtain data for the 2D shallow water equations on a grid with spatial resolution of $192 \times 96$ ($\Delta x=1.875\degree$, $\Delta y=3.75\degree$), and temporal resolution of $\Delta t = \SI{6}\hour$.
 The equation is solved on a closed domain with periodic boundary conditions.
 We rollout the simulation for $20$ days and sample every $\SI{6}\hour$.
 Here $20$ days is of course not the actual simulation time but rather the simulated time.
 Trajectories contain scalar pressure and wind vector fields at $84$ different time points.